utilmeta/utilmeta-py/docs/en/guide/api-route.md

 *  `private`: Whether the API is private.
 Private interfaces do not provide public calls and do not appear in the generated API documentation.

 !!! tip
+	The `"""doc_string"""` of your API class of function will be integrated to the `description` field of the generated OpenAPI docs
 	```python
 	class UserAPI(api.API):
 		"""This is the user API"""